logfellow/logstash-logback-encoder/README.md

 ```

-## Customizing TimeZone
+## Customizing Timestamp

-By default, timestamps are logged in the default TimeZone of the host Java platform.
+By default, timestamps are written as string values in the format `yyyy-MM-dd'T'HH:mm:ss.SSSZZ` (e.g. `2018-04-28T22:23:59.164-07:00`), in the default TimeZone of the host Java platform.

 You can change the timezone like this:

 ```xml